pragzz1238/NGO-Website/README.md

 ## Demo

-You can watch the demo video of the NGO website I have included in my repository as "ngo website.mp4".
+You can watch the demo video of the NGO website I have included in my repository as `ngo website.mp4`

 ## Screenshot